Snowflyt/hkt-core/README.md

 //   Type 'T' is not assignable to type '[unknown, ...unknown[]]'.
 ```

-These kinds of “issues” are not considered bugs in **hkt-core**.
+These kinds of “issues” are not considered bugs in hkt-core.
 In such cases, it’s often necessary to rethink your design and simplify the type-level functions to avoid complex type inference issues.

-Though many unexpected behaviors are _not_ true issues, as described above, there are also cases where unexpected behavior is due to **limitations** inherent in **hkt-core**, particularly with generic function composition.
+Though many unexpected behaviors are _not_ true issues, as described above, there are also cases where unexpected behavior is due to **limitations** inherent in hkt-core, particularly with generic function composition.
 For example, the following code works in TypeScript because TypeScript provides special support for generic function types:

 ```typescript
 declare function compose2<T, U, V>(g: (y: U) => V, f: (x: T) => U): (x: T) => V;